achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       5.A3C

-   E.Deep-learning  (use when have huge data and data is highly complex and state of art meaning for unstructured data)
+   E.Deep-learning  (use when have huge data and data is highly complex and state of art for unstructured data)

    1.multilayer perceptron